kenwals/Wildlife-Rescue/README.md

 #### Pagination orientation problem

 For Pagination , I am using flask-paginate.
-At the time this project was being developed , this module didn't appear to support Bootstrap5 .
+At the time this project was being developed , this module didn't appear to support Bootstrap5.
 So I have had to configure it to Bootstrap4.
-I uses CSS to hide a "Current Page" label section that was looking off.
+I use CSS to hide a "Current Page" label section that was looking off.
 A Bootstrap offset container is also used as i was unable to center align the pagination otherwise.

 #### Linting False warning messages that can be ignored